Scale-free congestion clusters in large-scale traffic networks: a continuum modeling study: Numerical results

 Initial conditions are generated randomly, as illustrated in Fig.~\ref{Fig:density}(b).
-The density on each link is assigned independently with random fluctuations around a prescribed mean value.
+The density on each link is assigned independently with random fluctuations around a prescribed mean value, which is set to $\rho=0.5$ in the present study.
 By avoiding artificially imposed large-scale structures at $t=0$, we ensure that the observed congestion patterns are produced by the intrinsic dynamics of the ARZ model on a coupled network.
 In all simulations, the computed density remains within the admissible invariant region discussed in \ref{sec:coupling}, and the junction coupling rules maintain physically consistent propagation directions of waves.